sprluminal/sprluminal/README.md

 # Hi I'm sprluminal

 A self-deemed jack of all trades.
-My main interests include computers (obviously), philosophy and music
+My main interests include:
+* Computers (obviously)
+* Philosophy - ethics, political philosophy, theology and metaphysics
+* Music - rock, jazz, heavy metal, electronic and occasionally old-school and/or experimental hip-hop

+<sub> ‎ </sub>

 Most of what I make is in Python, shell, or HTML & CSS, and a little bit of Git on the side.
-I just really code whatever I want whether it's for robotics, random scripts, competitive programming, web development etc. However I do want to get into low-level developing using C in the future.
+I just really program whatever I want whether it's robotics, random scripts, competitive programming, web development etc etc. However I do want to get into low-level developing using C in the future.

 ---